matheusmoreira/ribbon/README.markdown

 ### Ribbon Wrappers

 Since Ribbons inherit from BasicObject, they don't include many general-purpose methods.
 In order to solve that problem, `Ribbon::Wrapper` is provided.
-With a wrapped Ribbon instance, you can treat it as if it were an ordinary hash.
+You can treat wrapped ribbons as if it were ordinary hashes.

     > w = Ribbon::Wrapper.new
     > w[:x]